Meyer-dev/ayoMovie/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.

+## Features

+This Application allows users to search Movies by their title.
+If a movie is found the user can then view more movie detail.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.